ministryofjustice/hmpps-manage-people-on-probation-ui/README.md

 # Start the UI in test mode
 npm run start-feature:dev

+# Start the UI in test with integration test coverage instrumentation
+npm run start-feature

 # Run the tests in headless mode:
 npm run int-test